MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 ## How do I add my phone number to the contact info section?

 The phone number has three parts — country code, area code, and the telephone number.
-If there is no area code, then leave the second box empty and complete the third box.
+If there is no area code, then leave the second box empty, and complete the third box.

 ## What if I cannot find my Office Store account in Partner Center?